West Plains, Missouri: Government

-Pahlmann had first taken the mayoral office after longtime West Plains mayor Joe Paul Evans died from heart problems.
-On April 7, 2015, Pahlmann was elected as mayor after running unopposed.

-Current city council members are Mayor Pro Tem Josh Cotter, Councilwoman Jessica Nease, Councilman Johnny Murrell and Councilman John Niesen.
+Current city council members are Mayor Pro Tem Jessica Nease, Councilmember Greg Collins, Councilmember Johnny Murrell and Councilmember Ron Grennan.

-In 2017 Fidelity Communications hired DM Web Dev Group to run an astroturfing campaign to discredit the city run fiber broadband service through the website stopcityfundedinternet.com.
+Sam Anselm was appointed in 2021 to serve as the city administrator and runs the day-to-day operations of the city, which consists of over 200 employees.

 Education

 Public schools

 Public schools are provided by the West Plains R-7 School District, providing education to more than 2,000 students.